-- difficulties in identifying healthcare facilities to acquire (due to increased cost of capital, competition or otherwise) and completing such acquisitions; - defaults on or non-renewal of leases by tenants; - our ability to collect rents; - increases in interest rates and increased operating costs; - macroeconomic and geopolitical factors, including, but not limited to, inflationary pressures, interest rate volatility, distress in the banking sector, global supply chain disruptions and ongoing geopolitical conflicts and war; - the effects of the ongoing coronavirus ("COVID-19") epidemic (including any related variants of the COVID-19 virus such as the Delta variant, Omicron variant, or others), which are highly uncertain, cannot be predicted and will depend upon future developments, including the severity of COVID-19, the duration of the outbreak and potential resurgences, plateaued or stagnant vaccination and booster rates, adequate testing and treatments and the prevalence of widespread immunity to COVID-19; - our ability to satisfy the covenants in our existing and any future debt agreements; - decreased rental rates or increased vacancy rates, including expected rent levels on acquired properties; - adverse economic or real estate conditions or developments, either nationally or in the markets in which our facilities are located; - our failure to generate sufficient cash flows to service our outstanding obligations; - our ability to satisfy our short and long-term liquidity requirements;
+- difficulties in identifying healthcare facilities to acquire (due to increased cost of capital, competition or otherwise) and completing such acquisitions; - defaults on or non-renewal of leases by tenants; - our ability to collect rents; - increases in interest rates and increased operating costs; - macroeconomic and geopolitical factors, including, but not limited to, inflationary pressures, interest rate volatility, distress in the banking sector, global supply chain disruptions and ongoing geopolitical conflicts and war; - changes in current healthcare and healthcare real estate trends and costs, including wage inflation; - an epidemic or pandemic (such as the COVID-19 pandemic), and the measures that international, federal, state and local governments, agencies, law enforcement and/or health authorities implement to address it;

+- our ability to satisfy the covenants in our existing and any future debt agreements; - decreased rental rates or increased vacancy rates, including expected rent levels on acquired properties; - adverse economic or real estate conditions or developments, either nationally or in the markets in which our facilities are located; - our failure to generate sufficient cash flows to service our outstanding obligations; - our ability to satisfy our short and long-term liquidity requirements;

-- our ability to deploy the debt and equity capital we raise; - our ability to hedge our interest rate risk; - our ability to raise additional equity and debt capital on terms that are attractive or at all; - our ability to make distributions on shares of our common and preferred stock or to redeem our preferred stock; - expectations regarding the timing and/or completion of any acquisition; - expectations regarding the timing and/or completion of dispositions, and the expected use of proceeds therefrom; - general volatility of the market price of our common and preferred stock; - changes in our business or our investment or financing strategy; - our dependence upon key personnel, whose continued service is not guaranteed; - our ability to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in healthcare laws, governmental regulations, tax laws and similar matters; - changes in current healthcare and healthcare real estate trends; - changes in expected trends in Medicare, Medicaid and commercial insurance reimbursement trends; - competition for investment opportunities; - our failure to successfully integrate acquired healthcare facilities; - our expected capital and tenant improvement expenditures; - changes in accounting policies generally accepted in the United States of America ("GAAP"); - lack of, or insufficient amounts of, insurance; - other factors affecting the real estate industry generally; - changes in the tax treatment of our distributions; - our failure to maintain our qualification as a REIT for U.S. federal income tax purposes; - our ability to qualify for the safe harbor from the "100% Prohibited Transactions Tax" under the REIT rules with respect to our property dispositions; and - limitations imposed on our business due to, and our ability to satisfy, complex rules relating to REIT qualification for U.S. federal income tax purposes.
+- our ability to deploy the debt and equity capital we raise; - our ability to hedge our interest rate risk; - our ability to raise additional equity and debt capital on terms that are attractive or at all; - our ability to make distributions on shares of our common and preferred stock or to redeem our preferred stock; - expectations regarding the timing and/or completion of any acquisition; - expectations regarding the timing and/or completion of dispositions, and the expected use of proceeds therefrom; - general volatility of the market price of our common and preferred stock; - changes in our business or our investment or financing strategy; - our dependence upon key personnel, whose continued service is not guaranteed; - our ability to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in healthcare laws, governmental regulations, tax laws and similar matters; - changes in expected trends in Medicare, Medicaid and commercial insurance reimbursement trends; - competition for investment opportunities; - our failure to successfully integrate acquired healthcare facilities; - our expected capital and tenant improvement expenditures; - changes in accounting policies generally accepted in the United States of America ("GAAP"); - lack of, or insufficient amounts of, insurance; - other factors affecting the real estate industry generally; - changes in the tax treatment of our distributions; - our failure to maintain our qualification as a real estate investment trust ("REIT") for U.S. federal income tax purposes; - our ability to qualify for the safe harbor from the 100% prohibited transactions tax under the REIT rules with respect to our property dispositions; and - limitations imposed on our business due to, and our ability to satisfy, complex rules relating to REIT qualification for U.S. federal income tax purposes.